Configuration

 environment | No | { name: 'default' } | Durable namespace used by storage, transport, idempotency, singleton, schedules, and operator reads. |

-dispatch.onTrigger | No | Eager dispatch | Controls whether trigger() tries to publish the new outbox row immediately or leaves publishing to tick(). |
+dispatch.onTrigger | No | Eager dispatch | Controls whether transport-delivery trigger() calls try to publish new outbox rows immediately or leave publishing to tick(). |

 clock | No | Wall clock | Deterministic time source for tests and maintenance. |